BigDataIA-Fall2023-Team7/Assignment1-PDF-Processing-Application/README.md

       -  Remove the first and last double quotations
       -  Replace \n with literal newline character
       -  Replace \\\ with \
+- PyPDF is faster than Nougat (~30 seconds for single page) for processing PDFs but looses the style and presentation information.

+- Ngrok public URL gets invalid after ~ 10 minutes, so you wil have to run particular cells on NougatAPIServer Colab notebook to generate a new-one.
+Since colab doesnot support multiple cell runs - You will have to stop the already running API server.
+Get a new ngrok url and then start the API Server.

+---

 ### Pros and Cons